moundhermesfar/react-tutrial/README.md

 <br>

 > The same css file is used in all the lessons.
-You can find the css file in the `src` folder, this is note a css tutorial, so you can copy the css file and use it in your project.
+You can find the css file in the `src` folder, this isn't a css tutorial, so you can copy the css file and use it in your project.

 ## What to do next?

-After finishing this tutorial, i will recommend you to enhance your knowldge on javascript and react so i will give you some resources :
+After finishing this tutorial, i will recommend you to learn more about JavaScript and React.
+Here are some resources to help you with that:

 - MDN Web Docs: [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)